 The Blueberry plant is a free standing, thornless bush that does not require staking.
 Depending on variety, the plants grow to around 1 to 2 m tall and 1 m wide when mature.
-Blueberries belong to the Ericaceae family and are closely related to Azaleas, Rhododendrons and Camellias.
+Blueberries belong to the Ericaceae family and are related to Azaleas and Rhododendrons.
 If grown on the right soil, blueberries are a relatively easy crop to grow.
-They have very few pests and diseases and are are an excellent plant for organic farms and home gardens.
+They have very few pests and diseases and are an excellent plant for organic farms and home gardens.
 Blueberries are presently experiencing high popularity and consumer demand because of the recognized health benefits due to the high concentration of antioxidants contained in their pigmented fruit.

 Blueberries thrive in pots and are can be kept on balconies and in courtyards etc…..for the home gardener it is often easier to grow blueberries in pots than in the ground.

 Blueberries prefer a deep, well-drained fertile soil, high in organic matter.
 Like azaleas they are adapted to acidic soils and for optimal growth require a pH around 4.5–5.5 when they are planted in the ground.
 Adding elemental sulfur or peat moss is the most effective and quickest way of lowing the pH of the soil.
 Alternatively, the addition of compost, manure or pine needles will slowly reduce the pH of the soil over time.
 Plants growing in poorly drained or alkaline soils will struggle and not be productive.
 Shallow or poor draining soils can be improved by creating a raised bed to assist with drainage.